 This Canadian company is run by a couple in Montreal with four young kids.
 (You might have seen them on Dragon’s Den.)
 They offer the same type of jacket insert (suitable for both pregnancy and babywearing), but new to the market, as of last winter, is their “universal jacket extender”—meaning you don’t need to bother with zipper adapters.
 (And it could work with multiple coats in your closet.)
 Make My Belly Fit Universal Jacket Extender, $130, makemybellyfit.com.

 9. Herschel Supply Co.
 Nova Backpack in Sprout

-10. Merrell Haven Bluff Polar Waterproof Boots in Brindle
+10. Merrell Approach Sage Pull-on Polar Waterproof Boots

 Our last tip: put on your boots or shoes first, before loading the baby in!
 (It can be hard to bend down once you’ve got baby on board.)
 It’s much easier to babywear with slip-on shoes, or sturdy boots that are easy (ish) to put on with one hand.
-Skip the laces this winter and go with something like Merrell’s pull-on boots, which are not only waterproof and durable, but are also super chic and come in a variety of colours.
-Haven Bluff Polar Waterproof Boots in Brindle, $180, merrell.com.
+Skip the laces this winter and go with something comfy and durable like Merrell’s pull-on boots.
+Approach Sage Pull-on Waterproof Boots in “falcon,” $140, merrell.com.